Java version history: Java SE 7

 Lambda (Java's implementation of lambda functions), Jigsaw (Java's implementation of modules), and part of Coin were dropped from Java 7, and released as part of Java 8 (except for Jigsaw, which was released in Java 9).

 Java 7 was the default version to download on java.com from April 2012 until Java 8 was released.

 Java 7 updates

 Oracle issued public updates to the Java 7 family on a quarterly basis until April 2015 when the product reached the end of its public availability.
 Further updates for JDK 7, which continued until July 2022, are only made available to customers with a support contract.

-Java SE 8
+Java SE 8 (LTS)

-Java 8 was released on March 18, 2014, and included some features that were planned for Java 7 but later deferred.
+Java 8 was released on 18 March 2014, and included some features that were planned for Java 7 but later deferred.

 Work on features was organized in terms of JDK Enhancement Proposals (JEPs).